Turn Left at Mount Everest

 "Turn Left at Mount Everest" was an American television play broadcast on April 3, 1958, as part of the second season of the CBS television series Playhouse 90.
 Del Reisman wrote the teleplay, as an adaptation of a stage play by Lowell Barrington.
 Peter Lorre and Fess Parker starred.

 Plot

-A comedy in which Private Linus Powell (Fess Parker) stows away on a B-17 flying from China across the Himalayas at the end of World War II to reunite with his British girlfriend in Calcutta.
-While Powell sleeps, the crew bails out in a monsoon, and Powell is left behind with a half-loaded Asian man played by Peter Lorre, who tries to guide Powell over the Himalayas.
+A comedy in which Private Linus Powell stows away on a B-17 flying from China across the Himalayas at the end of World War II to reunite with his British girlfriend in Calcutta.
+While Powell sleeps, the crew bails out in a monsoon, and Powell is left behind with a half-loaded Asian man, Tenzing, who tries to guide Powell over the Himalayas.